gavJackson/gavJackson.github.io/thank-you.md

 layout: page
 title: Thank you for your correspondence
 ---
-## Thank you for your correspondence
+## Thanks for getting in touch
-We are delighted to hear from you.
-You may expect to receive an answer soon.
+I am delighted to hear from you and I will answer you very soon.

 Have a nice day!